How Long Do Sea Monkeys Live (And Why)?

 • Sea monkeys are attracted to flashlight beams.

 Sea monkeys grow rapidly and may reach maturity at about a week’s age.
 Under the absence of appropriate conditions for growth, some sea monkeys may take up to six weeks to fully be developed.
-They usually require minimal maintenance, thereby making them one of the easiest pets to keep.
+They require minimal maintenance, thereby making them one of the easiest pets to keep.

 In summary: